 Dranouter is a four-day folk festival that has been growing in popularity since the 1980s.
 The particularity of this experience is that you can camp in 3 perfectly conditioned sites within the enclosure, so that you can fully immerse yourself in this festival so lively and fun.

 10. Take a cruise on the city's canals

 And coming to the last place on this list, I recommend you to take a boat ride on the canals of Brussels.
 This city is a preferential place to get on a boat and take a sightseeing tour from the river.

 Don't miss out on a pleasant ride between brick facades and beautiful bridges from the comfort of the boat.
 It is also a good way to cope with hot days, as the temperature we experience on the canals is much cooler.

 You can choose the boat rides on their own or as part of a tour that includes other attractions.
-I recommend you to consult the different options according to your preferences to choose the tour that suits you best.
+I recommend you consult the different options according to your preferences to choose the tour that suits you best.

 Temperatures in August

 While you will be able to wear your blouse with short sleeves on your visit in the city, you will not suffer from excessive heat.
-The weather will not prevent you from enjoying the summer but you will be able to stroll leisurely through the streets or attend outdoor events.
+The weather will not prevent you from enjoying the summer but you will be able to stroll the streets or attend outdoor events.